zdavatz/spreadsheet/README.txt

 New Code:
 Copyright (c) 2008 by Hannes Wyss (hannes.wyss@gmail.com)

 == License

-This library is distributed under the GPL.
+This library is distributed under the GPLv3.
 Please see the LICENSE[link://files/LICENSE_txt.html] file.